emanb29/LiberChat/liberchat-spec.md

 ## 3.3.
 Responses

 Responses MUST only be issued by the server, and generally communicate server-supplied information or control information.
+Clients MUST ignore unrecognzied responses.

 # 4. Protocol